 The Natural History Field Expedition module to Botswana is undertaken in a camp established to train wildlife trackers.
 As part of this optional module you will study the wildlife and ecology of the Mashatu region and develop your tracking skills.
 Please note, the exact locations of all overseas field trips may vary each year and are based on the area’s suitability.

 This Natural History course has modules with significant fieldwork elements, which come with certain physical demands.
-If you have a disability that is likely to be affected by physical demands, please get in touch with Dr Amelia Grass as soon as possible.
+If you have a disability that is likely to be affected by physical demands, please get in touch with us as soon as possible.

 As well as making use of the great outdoors, our natural sciences courses work in modern laboratories and classrooms.